tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 If we "rendered" this 1D-scene with depth tests enabled, in our only output texel we would get the "A" vertex drawn (because that't the one closer to the camera).
 Or, more precisely, its coordinates if we instead rendered coordinates as explained above.

-Now, menthally extend that to a 3D render, and the result will be that in our "coordinates target texture" we will have the coordinates of the vertices closer to the camera in the ray that goes from the camera eye and passes through that texel.
+Now, mentally extend that to a 3D render, and the result will be that in our "coordinates target texture" we will have the coordinates of the vertices closer to the camera in the ray that goes from the camera eye and passes through that texel.

 Now, how do we know that in that texel we didn't "render" the coordinates of any vertex?

-Remember the misterious 4th component with value `1` in the Fragment Shader?
+Remember the mysterious 4th component with value `1` in the Fragment Shader?

 ```cpp
 outCoords = ivec4(vertexPos.xyz / range.xyz * INT32_MAX_ABS_VALUE, 1);
 ```

-We can use that `1` in order to know that the coordinates of a vertex were drawn in that textel!
+We can use that `1` in order to know that the coordinates of a vertex were drawn in that texel!
 So we just need to pre-clean it to `-1` just before calling our shader putting in out 32-bit integer RGBA render target 4th component e.g. like this:

 ```js
 // after binding our render target